-The library’s A/V Studio Makerspace makes it easy to create a video or TV show with the One Button process, which records and saves an mp4 file directly to a USB flash drive with the push of a button.
+The library’s A/V Studio Makerspace makes it easy to create a video or TV show with user-friendly equipment and video editing software.

 When you’re done filming, laptops with Adobe Premiere Elements will be available in the library for additional video editing.

 Time limit: 2 hours

 Studio space is available to book 2 weeks out.

 - Tuesday: 2-4 p.m. / 6-8 p.m.

 - Wednesday: 2-4 p.m.

 - Thursday: 2-4 p.m. / 6-8 p.m.

 To book a time, go to the Book a Space page here.

 - A maximum of 5 people are allowed in the Studio Makerspace.